 To sponsor a program contact Sr. District Executive Oliris.Ramos@Scouting.org

-ScoutReach is the Boy Scouts of America’s traditional Scouts program redesigned and reconfigured to better fit the circumstances and meet the needs of boys and girls in low-income, diverse, urban areas.
+Scoutreach is the Council-wide initiative and the Boy Scouts of America’s traditional Scouts program redesigned and reconfigured to better fit the circumstances and meet the needs of youth and families in low-income, diverse, urban areas.

 It is a values-based, before, during and/or after-school program which promotes leadership skills and character education designed to make Scouting available to at-risk, underserved youth in the City of Rochester and surrounding areas, at little to no cost to families.